obostjancic/kolorkross/README.md

 ## Installation

-To begin with, you can download the extension from **[VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=obostjancic.kolorkross)** or by opening Extensions side bar panel in Visual Studio Code and choose the menu options for **View → Extensions** and searching for **Kolor Kross**.
+To begin, you can get the extension from the **[VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=obostjancic.kolorkross)** or by opening the Extensions side bar panel in Visual Studio Code and selecting the menu options for **View → Extensions** and searching for **Kolor Kross**.

 ## Features

-Kolor Kross organizes projects (workspaces) in flexible groups.
-Every project is asssigned a random color on creation.
+Kolor Kross organizes projects (workspaces) into flexible groups.
+Every project is assigned a random color on creation.
 This allows users to develop mental maps when working across multiple projects.
-Dasboard offers a quick overview and organization of all projects and their color codes.
-It also allows users to quickly jump to a project.
+The Dasboard offers a quick overview and organization of all projects and their color codes.
+It also allows users to quickly jump into a project.

-To Add a project to a group, simply on **+ Add Project button**
+To Add a project to a group, simply click on the **+ Add Project** button.

 ![Add Project](https://raw.githubusercontent.com/obostjancic/kolorkross/main/assets/add_project.gif)

-You can change the color of the project, as well as project name and path by clicking on the **edit** icon.
+You can change the color of the project, as well as the project name and path, by clicking on the **edit** icon.

 ![Edit Project](https://raw.githubusercontent.com/obostjancic/kolorkross/main/assets/edit_project.gif)

-To navigate to a project, simply click on the anywehere on the project row in the dashboard.
-Vs Code will open the project in the new window that is colored with the project color.
+To navigate to a project, simply click anywhere on the project row in the dashboard.
+Vs Code will open the project in a new window that is colored with the project color.

 ![Open Project](https://raw.githubusercontent.com/obostjancic/kolorkross/main/assets/open_project.gif)